mesosphere/dcos-commons/frameworks/elastic/docs/install.md

 The Elastic service can be launched with TLS encryption.
 Enabling TLS will switch all internal communication between Elastic nodes to encrypted connections.

-Enabling TLS is possible only in `permissive` and `strict` cluster security modes.
+Enabling TLS is only possible in `permissive` and `strict` cluster security modes on Enterprise DC/OS.
 Both modes require a service account.
 Additionally, a service account must have the `dcos:superuser` permission.
 If the permission is missing the Elastic scheduler will not abe able to provision TLS artifacts.

 Installing Elastic with TLS support requires enabling the [X-Pack](x-pack.md).